 The Parisian-Inspired One

-This velvet find (inspired by the French flea market scene) is Nicole White’s top choice.
+This velvet find, inspired by the French flea market scene, is Nicole White’s top choice.
 The color is very of-the-moment, but you’ll love it forever, she swears.
-“It will never, ever go down in flames as the ‘sofa you used to own,’” she says.
+“It will never, ever go down in flames as the ‘sofa you used to own,’” says White.

 The Classic Gray One